stelligent/stelligent-u/00-dev-environment/README.md

   credentials using your MFA device and STS.
 You can do this in a few ways.
 The first way would be to request the token from STS via the CLI.

+*NOTE*
+1. You will need to obtain your
 ##### Option 1: Getting Credentials via STS command

 ```shell